-Fill the Oil Pan
+Fill the Engine Crankcase

-Remove the oil filler cap.
-Refer to this Operation and Maintenance Manual, "Fluid Recommendations" for more information on suitable oils.
-Fill the oil pan with the correct amount of new engine lubricating oil.
-Refer to this Operation and Maintenance Manual, "Refill Capacities" for more information on refill capacities.
+1. Remove the oil filler cap.
+Refer to the Operation and Maintenance Manual for more information on lubricant specifications.
+Fill the crankcase with the correct amount of oil.
+Refer to the Operation and Maintenance Manual for more information on refill capacities.

-If equipped with an auxiliary oil filter system or a remote filter system, follow the OEM or the filter manufactures recommendations.
-Under filling or over filling the crankcase with oil can cause engine damage.
+If equipped with an auxiliary oil filter system or a remote oil filter system, follow the OEM or filter manufacturer's recommendations.
+Under filling or overfilling the crankcase with oil can cause engine damage.